 In our work, we pay close attention to traditional foods like miso, tempeh, and soy sauce.
 The fermentation process in these products seems to make those beneficial compounds more available for your body to use.
 That’s a key detail often missed.

 For women, especially around menopause, this has practical implications.
-The phytoestrogens in soy can support calcium retention, which is fundamental for maintaining bone density over time.
-It’s a natural dietary approach to a common concern.
+The phytoestrogens in soy can support calcium retention, which is important for maintaining bone density over time.
+It’s a natural dietary approach grounded in whole foods.

 Here are the functional compounds we’re talking about: